 Place a Round Mirror Above the Fireplace for Dimension

 We're swooning over this light-filled living room discovered on stylist Maddy Evennett's beautifully curated Instagram.
 The textured rug, abstract art, hanging botanicals, and leather accent chair all come together to create a serene living space.
 Our favorite item?
-The round mirror hanging above the fireplace mantle.
+The round mirror hanging above the fireplace mantel.

 Curate a Bold Gallery Wall